9 Experiments

 5.69 1.65 3.45 <0.001 2.46 8.93

 To estimate a cross-contrast, we specify each treatment of interest in the variables argument, and set cross=TRUE.
-This gives us an estimate of the effect of simultaneously moving \(T_a\) and \(T_b\) from 0 to 1.
+This gives the estimated effect of simultaneously moving \(T_a\) and \(T_b\) from 0 to 1.

 avg_comparisons(mod,